garronej/evt/docs/api/operator.md

 #### Do use const assertions \( `as const` \)

-The TypeScript [const assertion feature](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions) come in handy if you introduice closures for example.
-The following example do not compile without the use of `as const`.
+The TypeScript [const assertion features](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions) come in handy if you introduce closures, for example.
+The following example does not compile without the use of `as const`.

 ```typescript
 const evtShapeOrUndefined = new Evt<Shape | undefined>();